-Excelling on both the violin and the piano, Marcus provides a dynamic performance which combines the difficult solo repertoire of both instruments on one concert recital, for example the solo works of Bach, Ysaÿe, and Paganini on the violin, followed by those of Chopin and Liszt on the piano.
+Excelling on both the violin and the piano, Marcus provides a dynamic performance which combines the difficult solo repertoire of both instruments on one concert recital.
 The culmination of this achievement is expressed on his own inimitable, “The Unaccompanied Marcus” concert series.
 (Please visit the Media tab for video clips).
 Most recently he has performed back-to-back violin and piano concerti with Sinfonia Toronto.

-Marcus has performed internationally at music festivals in Canada, the USA, and Europe.
-Most recently he was a grant recipient of a Canadian Aldeburgh Foundation Award and was invited to attend the Britten-Pears Young Artist Programme in Suffolk, England.
+Marcus has performed internationally in the USA, Europe, and Asia.
+Most recently, he performed in Gwangju, South Korea.
+He was a grant recipient of a Canadian Aldeburgh Foundation Award and was invited to attend the Britten-Pears Young Artist Programme in Suffolk, England.
 He performed with the Aldeburgh World Orchestra in 2012, touring in Germany and Holland before playing at the BBC Proms as part of the 2012 London Olympiad.
 He has participated in the Aldeburgh String Residency Programme in 2010 and 2012, and was again invited to join the Residency as part of the Britten Centenary concerts in 2013.

 Furthermore, scholarly and academic work is an important aspect of Dr. Scholtes’ focus.
 He achieved a perfect academic record during his time at Indiana University, and has been the recipient of many awards, distinctions, and scholarships.
 Most recently he was invited to join the Golden Key International Honors’ Society, and is also a member of the Pi Kappa Lambda Honors’ Society.
 He received a Full Tuition Scholarship for his Master’s degree at the University of Michigan.
 As an undergraduate, he made the Dean’s Honour List numerous times, and received the Faculty of Music Award, the James McGill Award, and the H. R. Ressler Scholarship.
 His doctoral dissertation, “The Historical Impact of William Walton’s Concerto for Violin and Orchestra” has been published by Lambert Academic Publishing and is available in print worldwide and on amazon.com.
 He has also written program notes for the CD “Presenting Rachel Patrick” produced by Enharmonic Records.
 In furthering his pedagogical intent, he is currently seeking a publisher for his original method book, “Atonal Sight-Reading Method,” and lectures on the history of String Pedagogy.